shithindas/devops/jenkins/README.md

 docker push shithindas/jenkins:tagname
 ```

-## Running Jenkins as Docker
+## Configure Jenkins

 #### Prerequisite

-Install Docker via tutorial [Install on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
+Docker runtime should be installed on the server.
+You can refer the tutorial [Install on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 ### Starting the Jenkins server

-Volumes are used to make sure that we don't lose your Jenkins data.
+Volume is used to make sure that we don't lose your Jenkins data when the container gets restarted.
 We are exposing our Jenkins server on port `8080`.
-SSH into the desired server and execute the following steps
+SSH into the desired server and execute the following steps to complete the setup.

 1. Start the container

-To access docker from inside Jenkins docker container, we are mounting docker socket and binary
+We are mounting docker socket and binary to the container because we have to access docker command from inside Jenkins container.(For building nginx app images)

 ```
 mkdir -p /home/ubuntu/jenkins_home